 A city trip to Vilnius is easier than you think: an hour and a half flight and you’ll land in the Lithuanian capital, which apart from a turbulent history also has a lot of modern adventures to offer!
 Vilnius is young, a bit wild and quite innovative!
-I’ll show you the best things to do in Vilnius, especially in winter – and why you should definitely visit Vilnius in 2023!
+I’ll show you what you can experience here, especially in winter – and why you should definitely visit Vilnius!

 The main sights in Vilnius + history of the city